uliw/esbmtk/docs/manual/manual-2.rst

 Using many boxes
 ~~~~~~~~~~~~~~~~

-Using the ESBMTK classes introduced thus far is sufficient to build complex models.
-However, it is beneficial to leverage Python syntax to create utility functions that help reduce overly verbose code.
-The ESBMTK library includes several routines that aid in this process; however, they are not part of the core API, are not yet well documented, and have not undergone extensive testing.
-The following provides a brief introduction, but it may be useful to examine the code for the Boudreau 2010 model in the example directory, as it makes significant use of the Python dictionary class.
+The ESBMTK classes introduced thus far are sufficient to build complex models.
+As models grow larger, however, defining every reservoir and connection individually becomes repetitive.
+A helpful approach is therefore to use Python dictionaries together with a set of utility functions that simplify the creation of reservoirs and connections.

+These helper functions are included with ESBMTK; however, they are not part of the core API and are therefore less extensively documented and tested.
+It may be useful to refer to the ``Boudreau2010.py`` example in the ESBMTK examples repository to understand their use in a complete model.

-For these functions to operate correctly, box names must adhere to the following template: ``Area_depth``, such as ``L_sb`` for a low latitude surface water box or ``D_db`` for a deep water box.
-While the actual names are flexible, the underscore is utilized to distinguish between ocean area (eg. low-latitude, high-latitude, etc.) and depth interval (eg. surface, intermediate, deep, etc.).
+For these functions to operate correctly, reservoir names should follow the convention ``area_depth``.
+For example, ``L_sb`` may represent a low-latitude surface box, while ``A_db`` may represent an Atlantic deep-ocean box.
+The specific names are arbitrary, but the underscore is used to separate the horizontal region (e.g., Atlantic, Pacific, low latitude, high latitude) from the vertical layer (e.g., surface, intermediate, deep).

 The following code examples demonstrate how to create multiple boxes simultaneously by first defining a dictionary containing the box geometry and initial values, followed by the :py:class:`esbmtk.utility_functions.initialize_reservoirs()` function to instantiate the corresponding ``Reservoir`` objects.

 The ``Boudreau2010.py`` example available at `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_ illustrates a practical application of this approach.

 .. code:: ipython